psam21/cb/docs/sign-up.md

 - Clear keys from memory after storage/export
 - No key derivation from weak passwords (full randomness)

-### 2. Key Storage (localStorage Only)
+### 2. Key Storage

-**Storage Method**: Browser localStorage with encryption
+**Storage Method**: Browser localStorage via Zustand persist middleware

-- **Encryption**: User-provided passphrase (AES-256-GCM)
-- **Pros**: Auto-login, seamless UX
-- **Cons**: Vulnerable to XSS, browser data clearing
-- **User Confirmation Required**: User must acknowledge understanding of localStorage limitations
+**What Gets Stored (persisted to localStorage)**:
+- User profile data (pubkey, npub, profile) - same as sign-in
+- `isAuthenticated` flag

+**What Gets Stored (in-memory only, NOT persisted)**:
+- `nsec` - held in Zustand state during sign-up flow
+- Used for creating temporary signer for avatar upload and profile publishing
+- Cleared on page refresh or logout
+- Never displayed in UI

 **Implementation**:

-- Prompt user for strong passphrase (min 12 chars)
-- Derive encryption key with PBKDF2 (100k iterations)
+- Use same Zustand persist middleware as sign-in (existing pattern)
-- Store encrypted nsec in `localStorage` under key `encrypted_nostr_key`
+- Store only non-sensitive user data in localStorage
-- Store salt and IV separately
-- Store pubkey in plaintext (safe to expose)
+- Store nsec in AuthState (excluded from partialize function)
-- User confirms via checkbox: "I understand my keys are stored locally in this browser"
+- After successful sign-up, user MUST either:
+  1. Download backup file (contains nsec) for manual storage, OR
+  2. Import nsec into browser extension immediately
+- If user loses backup file AND clears browser data, they lose access permanently

+**Security**:
+- No encryption needed (nsec never stored in browser)
+- Same storage pattern as existing sign-in flow
+- User responsible for securing backup file

 ### 3. Profile Creation (Kind 0 Event)